720kb/highlighter.js/README.md

 1 - events on selection and errors

+2 - Select by attribute/s

-2 - option to specify if to select or not invisible/hidden/out-of-screen elements
+3 - option to specify if to select or not invisible/hidden/out-of-screen elements

-3 - better general code and structure
+4 - better general code and structure

-4 - bower, npm and tasks
+5 - bower, npm and tasks

-5 - testing
+6 - testing